N3wtz/program-kontak-c/README.md

 The Contact Assistant Program is a simple program that allows users to manage contacts.
 Users can add, edit, search, view, delete, or delete all contacts within this application.

 ## Created By:
-Putu Arya Dharma Kesuma
+1. Putu Arya Dharma Kesuma.
-Gede Eka Putra Wijaya
+2. Gede Eka Putra Wijaya.
-Gagas Pradipta Jatmiko
+3. Gagas Pradipta Jatmiko.

 ## Features